KnowledgeCaptureAndDiscovery/wings/docs/configuration.md

 Be sure to modify the configuration file carefully, as changes may affect the functionality of the Wings system.

+To inspect the configuration file, open a browser and go to [http://localhost:8080/wings-portal/config](http://localhost:8080/wings-portal/config).
+The sensitive information is hidden.

 ### Main

 The **main** section of the configuration file allows you to modify the main properties of the Wings system.